adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 the implementation, added tests soon, but not immediately, and configured CI after I had a running version in production.

-I was working at a slow, steady pace, trying to enjoy the every moment of it.
+I was working at a slow, steady pace, trying to enjoy every moment of it.
-As I removed the pressure of time from myself, I could actually enjoy the little details like a [new Rubocop rule that I didn't know before](https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Lint/ConstantDefinitionInBlock) or read up on [libraries that I was considering to use](https://github.com/bblimke/webmock).
+As I removed the pressure of time from myself, I could actually enjoy the little details like a [new Rubocop rule that I didn't know before](https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Lint/ConstantDefinitionInBlock) or read up on [libraries that I was considering using](https://github.com/bblimke/webmock).

 After a few days of working I had the first version and could actually start sending notifications to my friend.
 This meant that I was receiving feedback